puppetlabs/puppetlabs-puppet_operations_appliance/README.md

 ### Infrastructure node file and log access

-The RSAN node will, by default, mount /var/log/ /opt/puppetlabs and /etc/puppetlabs from each of the Puppet Enterprise Infrastructure nodes on the RSAN platform in the following location, as read only file systems.
+The RSAN node will, by default, mount `/var/log/`, `/opt/puppetlabs` and `/etc/puppetlabs` from each of the Puppet Enterprise Infrastructure nodes on the RSAN platform in the following location, as read-only file systems.

 /var/pesupport/<FQDN of Infrastructure node\>/var/log\
 /var/pesupport/<FQDN of Infrastructure node\>/opt/puppetlabs\